kefung2/Adventure-Bot/README.md

 - Magic
 - Gold
 - Boss
-- Unlimited run with scal on difficulty
+- Unlimited run with scale on difficulty

 *This is my first project using Replit and python*